 I knew that Brunel never got to see the Suspension Bridge finished, but I had no idea how fond he was of it, and that it was one of his first major projects on his own.
 I always tend to think that geniuses like him would be un-emotional but he referred to the bridge as ‘my first child, my darling’.”

-Visit our about us page to find out more about the City Sightseeing Bristol team.
+Visit our about us page to find out more about the Bristol Insight team.